Long-Term Evaluation of Cable Joints in Water

 Ensuring a reliable medium voltage distribution network requires that cable components can withstand electrical, mechanical, thermal and ambient stresses.
 One of the main degradation factors in insulation behavior is water.
 If sufficient tightness of cable joints or of the cable shield is lacking, water ingress can influence the inner interface and lead to an internal puncture.
 Several construction methods are used to protect this critical inner system and inner joint from water.

-This edited contribution to INMR by Mario Dreßler and Stefan Kornhuber at the University of Applied Science Zittau/Görlitz in Germany reviewed a test procedure developed to verify tightness and functionality under extensive water stress.
+This edited past contribution to INMR by Mario Dreßler and Prof. Stefan Kornhuber at the University of Applied Science Zittau/Görlitz as well as Stephan Arndt and Christian Taube of BBC Cellpack in Germany reviewed a test procedure developed to verify tightness and functionality under extensive water stress.
 A test stand allowing combined stress with water and medium voltage was designed and cable joints without outer protection systems were investigated for up to 10 years.
-Some were stressed with continuous voltage stress and others at a certain prescribed interval.
+Some were stressed with continuous voltage stress and others at a certain test interval.
 In addition to continuous stress by water and voltage, breakdown voltage tests, PD tests and visual examination were conducted after dismantling.

 Service experience and testing have together helped improve the outer tightness of cables and accessories such as joints.
 As a result, the cable protection shield as well as sealing of the outer protection of joints provides the required tightness for different cables and cable diameters.
 Technologies used in this regard include epoxy resin field boxes as well as hot and cold shrink protection systems.